-Chiggers are tiny mites (related to spiders and ticks) that excrete enzymes to digest the skin of the host.
+Chiggers are minuscule orange mites (related to spiders and ticks).
+The larvae crawl inside human skin and excrete enzymes to digest the skin of the host.
 Common belief is that chiggers burrow under the skin.
 They do not.
 Attaching themselves to the surface of the skin, they send out a feeding tube and imbibe the digested skin.
-These enzymes are what is responsible for the intense itching. (from WikiAnswers)
+These enzymes are what is responsible for the intense itching.

 What we know about chigger larva: